andy0530/ECS171-Final-Project/README.md

 ### Model 2: Neural Net Model

 There were a total of 5 attempts made at creating the neural net model.
-The fifth and final attempt is considered as our final neural net model.
+The fifth and final attempt is considered our final neural net model.
 Here are the results for each of the attempts, given as classification reports.

 Attempt 1 (Simple Neural Net):